JamesHutchison/megamock/README.md

 Pew pew!
 Sane defaults for mocking behavior!
 Patch objects, variables, attributes, etc by passing in the thing in question, rather than passing in dot-delimited path strings!
 Create tests faster than ever!

+## New!
+Use the official GPT!
+A OpenAI ChatGPT+ GPT has been created for MegaMock!
+Ask questions about library usage or have it generate tests!
+The GPT has been coached on test generation and should outperform vanilla GPT-4.
+The GPT is available at: TBD

 Supported Python Versions: 3.10+
 ### Installation